-According to the provisions in NY state law, cremated remains can be kept at home, buried in a cemetery, memorial garden, mausoleum or niche.
+According to the provisions in NY state law, cremated remains can be kept at home or buried in a cemetery, memorial garden, mausoleum, or niche.
 Remains can also be buried or scattered on private land (with the permission of the landowner).
 Cremated remains are organic and sterile and therefore pose no issue to the environment.
-If you wish to scatter remains in public parkland, there are no specific laws preventing this but it is advisable to check with park authorities to see if a permit is required.
+If you wish to scatter remains in public parkland, no specific laws are preventing this, but it is advisable to check with park authorities to see if a permit is required.

-Within the documented evidence at all levels – federal, state, and local legislation – the only commonly agreed point of principle noted is that the container which carries the remains must be disposed of separately and no permanent memorial marker may be erected.
-To be eco-friendly you should only use biodegradable materials if you wish to conduct some kind of scattering ceremony.
+Within the documented evidence at all levels – federal, state, and local legislation – the only commonly agreed point of principle noted is that the container that carries the remains must be disposed of separately, and no permanent memorial marker may be erected.
+To be eco-friendly, you should only use biodegradable materials if you wish to conduct some scattering ceremony.

 Although there is no reference in Central Park’s Activities and Permits section regarding the scattering of remains, an inquiry to the Central Park Conservancy did result in a response stating that it is prohibited.
 However, there have been reports of families choosing to covertly scatter remains as Alistair Cooke’s family did in 2004 (see news story in the notes at the end of this article).

-New York City is in Region 2 of the Environmental Protection Agency who governs the Clean Water Act and the region’s contact number is (212) 637-3796.
-The EPA does prohibit the scattering of ashes in freshwater including lakes, rivers, and streams.
+New York City is in Region 2 of the Environmental Protection Agency, which governs the Clean Water Act, and the region’s contact number is (212) 637-3796.
+The EPA does prohibit the scattering of ashes in freshwater, including lakes, rivers, and streams.
 This would include scattering ashes in the Hudson River or the East River.
-You may, however, scatter remains into the Atlantic Ocean so long as you are 3 nautical miles out to sea.
+You may, however, scatter remains into the Atlantic Ocean so long as you are three nautical miles out to sea.

 How do I preplan a Funeral in New York City?